Skip to content

 • $file() (Persistent): Disk-based, unlimited size, best for persistent storage

-Key Insight: The double-linked list implementation in {} is highly optimized.
-Don't add indexing - it would likely make things slower, not faster.
+Key Insights: - The double-linked list implementation in {} is highly optimized.
+Don't add indexing - it would likely make things slower, not faster. - Use $VECTOR when you need mathematical operations, statistical analysis, or linear algebra - it's specifically optimized for these use cases.